r4kso/WeeklyChallenge2022-MoureDev/README.md

 All challenges has been written in spanish, therefore the comments will be written also in spanish.

 ## Original repository
-The original repository is [this one](https://github.com/mouredev/Weekly-Challenge-2022-Kotlin).
-Also made by MoureDev.
-I didn't forked because it was too messy for me (he solves the challenges in Swift and Kotlin and I only wanna use Python).
+The original repository is [this one](https://github.com/mouredev/Weekly-Challenge-2022-Kotlin) (Also made by MoureDev) I didn't forked because it was too messy for me (he solves the challenges in Swift and Kotlin and I only wanna use Python).

 ## [Video explaining the challenges](https://youtu.be/14v4IINunvY)